rnemeth90/rnemeth90.github.io/content/projects/2024-01-15-kubernetes-upgrade-1-26.md

     - azure
 ---

-Another cycle of the Kubernetes upgrade treadmill — moving our clusters from 1.25 to 1.26.
-These upgrades are never purely mechanical; each Kubernetes minor version tends to remove or graduate a handful of APIs, and if anything in your manifests, Helm charts, or controllers is still using a removed API, the upgrade will break it.
+Every Kubernetes minor version bump is a small adventure in finding deprecated APIs lurking in your manifests, Helm charts, and third-party controllers.
+Move from 1.25 to 1.26 and something's going to break if you're not careful.

-For this upgrade, the notable deprecation to watch for was the removal of the autoscaling/v2beta2 API in favor of the stable autoscaling/v2.
-Before touching any cluster, I audited our manifests and third-party Helm charts for anything still referencing the beta API, and worked through vendor documentation and known Azure platform issues for this version to understand what else might bite us during the rollout.
+The big gotcha for this cycle was autoscaling/v2beta2 getting axed in favor of the stable autoscaling/v2 API.
+I went through our manifests and every Helm chart we use to catch anything still on the beta version before we touched a single cluster.
+I also dug into the Azure advisories for this version since cloud providers always have some surprises lurking.

-As with our other Kubernetes upgrades, the rollout followed our standard non-prod-first, node-pool-by-node-pool pattern with validation checkpoints along the way.
-Keeping a running list of "known issues for this version" pulled from vendor docs and cloud provider advisories before starting is one of the habits that's saved us from avoidable surprises on more than one of these upgrades.
+The actual upgrade followed our standard playbook - non-prod first, one node pool at a time, validation steps in between.
+The thing that's saved us more than once is doing the homework upfront: pull together all the known issues for the version from vendor docs and cloud advisories, work through them before starting the rollout, and you'll sidestep half the surprises.